Caracol Televisión: As a national private TV network

 In 2008, Caracol Televisión, and its subsidiaries Caracol TV América Corp. and Caracol Televisión Inc., formed one of the five largest production and distribution companies in Latin America, with a presence in more than 50 countries worldwide.
 In February 2009, a new cable channel called Novelas Caracol began broadcasts, carrying old and more recent telenovelas, available to subscribers of some cable operators in Colombia.

-Digital terrestrial television broadcasts, using the DVB-T standard, would begin in 2010.
+Digital terrestrial television broadcasts, using the DVB-T standard, began in 2010.

 In August 2011, Caracol signed an agreement with the Arirang TV channel, operated by the Korea International Broadcasting Foundation, which would allow the two networks to cover news, sports and other topics of general interest, as well as the exchange of cultural, artistic, scientific, sports, news and other aspects when they require it, while they will join for the co-production of television programs.

-In 2012 Valórem would return to the radio business with the creation of the Bluradio network, a subsidiary of Caracol TV.
-A second service, music station La Kalle, would begin in 2016.
+In 2012 Valórem returned to the radio business with the creation of the Bluradio network, a subsidiary of Caracol TV.
+A second service, music station La Kalle, began in 2016.

 In April 2014 Caracol TV decided to pull its HD feed from the main Colombian cable and satellite TV operators, demanding the payment of a fee, though the signal returned briefly for the 2014 FIFA World Cup; afterwards, it was pulled again.
-The HD feed would return to the operators, after a ruling by the Supreme Court of Bogotá and the Superintendency of Industry and Commerce, in 2017.
+The HD feed returned to the operators, after a ruling by the Supreme Court of Bogotá and the Superintendency of Industry and Commerce, in 2017.

-Shortly before the beginning of the 2014 FIFA World Cup, Caracol HD2, a digital subchannel carrying some sports events and simulcasting the main HD feed the rest of the time, would be launched.
-On September 14, 2016, a third digital subchannel simulcasting La Kalle programming would start broadcasting.
+Shortly before the beginning of the 2014 FIFA World Cup, Caracol HD2, a digital subchannel carrying some sports events and simulcasting the main HD feed the rest of the time, was launched.
+On September 14, 2016, a third digital subchannel simulcasting La Kalle programming started broadcasting.

 In November 2014, Caracol acquired an application developed by Gil Rabbi in collaboration with the Keshet franchise, for the interactive TV game show TOUCH.
 It was aired live every evening on prime time.

 On June 12, 2015, Caracol Televisión, Caracol TV América Corp and Caracol Televisión Inc, launched Caracol TV Medios, an umbrella brand with a portfolio of television channels and radio stations in Colombia.

-In August 2016, the aspect ratio for the standard definition feed would be modified to 16:9.
+In August 2016, the aspect ratio for the standard definition feed was modified to 16:9.

 After a multi-year absence, the network plans to bring the Olympic Games back to Colombian television starting with Tokyo 2020.

 Radio

 In July 2012, Caracol TV rented HJMD from Cadena Melodía, which became the first flagship of the Bluradio network (current flagship is HJCK).
-A second service, music station La Kalle, would begin in 2016.
+A second service, music station La Kalle, began in 2016.